A Buffer-aided Successive Opportunistic Relay Selection Scheme with Power Adaptation and Inter-Relay Interference Cancellation for Cooperative Diversity Systems: Conclusions and Future Directions

-In this paper we proposed an opportunistic relaying protocol that minimizes the total energy expenditure per time slot under an IRI cancellation scheme.
-By making use of power adaptation and buffer-aided relays, the detrimental effect of IRI through interference cancellation is mitigated.
-It is the first time that interference cancellation is combined with buffer aided relays to mitigate IRI and on top this is combined with power adaptation for minimizing the energy expenditure; the examples demonstrate the improvements achieved.
+Summarizing this paper, we proposed an opportunistic relaying protocol that minimizes the total power expenditure per time slot under an IRI cancellation scheme.
+Through power adaptation and buffer-aided relays, IRI is mitigated.
+It is the first time that interference cancellation is combined with buffer aided relays and power adaptation; the examples demonstrate the improvements achieved.
 For the evaluation of the performance of the $\minpow$ relay selection policy, we performed comparisons with other schemes and the results showed that by combining successive transmission and a buffer-aided half-duplex protocol, gains were achieved in both outage and throughput performance.
-Moreover, we studied the effect of changing the buffer sizes and relay numbers on the outage, throughput and power reduction metrics.
-When the number of buffers and relays becomes large enough, the gain obtained by our proposed scheme vanishes.
-This observation suggests the need for additional approaches that will offer new characteristics to $\minpow$, thus improving its potential.
-A future direction includes the study of network coding schemes for further throughput improvement in this network setup and exploitation of the inter-relay interference by using superposition coding schemes.